IBM/fabric-contract-attribute-based-access-control/README.md

 Click "Create Order"

 #### 5) Log out and in as "GHFarm"
-Click the person icon in top right of window to logout and be redirected to the login screen again.
+Click the person icon in top right of window to logout to be redirected to the login screen.
+Log in as GHFarm.
 This should take you to the Producer Portal as *GHFarm*

 - click on the corn order
 - select the "Accept Order" button for the corn product